youyanggu/covid19_projections/projections/README.md

 * Add Norway and Russia to projections

 2020-04-08
+* Increase projected end date from June 30 to August 4
-* Add estimate for the number of infected individuals
+* Add plots for the number of infected individuals

 2020-04-07
 * Add projections for all European Union countries and 7 additional countries: Brazil, Canada, India, Indonesia, Mexico, Philippines, Turkey